 The 200 Series of Stainless Steels

-The 200 series is a class of austenitic (highly corrosion-resistant) stainless steels that are characterized by having low nickel content.
-These are also referred to as chrome-manganese (CrMn) stainless steel.
+The 200 series is a class of austenitic and highly corrosion-resistant stainless steels that are characterized by having low nickel content.
+They're also referred to as chrome-manganese (CrMn) stainless steel.

-Austenitic steels, which includes both the 200 and 300 series stainless steels, are defined by their face-centered cubic structure.
-That is, the crystal structure has one atom at each corner of the cube and one in the middle of each face.
+Austenitic steels include both the 200 and 300 series.
+They're defined by their face-centered cubic structure.
+The crystal structure has one atom at each corner of the cube, and one in the middle of each face.

-This is as opposed to ferritic steels, which are characterized by a body-centered cubic structure.
+This is different from ferritic steels, which are characterized by a body-centered cubic structure.

 Production of 200 Series Stainless Steels

-While nitrogen alloyed in steel will also form a face-centered cubic structure, it results in harmful chromium nitrides and increases gas porosity.
-The addition of manganese allows more nitrogen to be safely added, but nickel cannot be completely removed from the alloy.
-The 200 series stainless steels are, consequently, characterized by their nitrogen and manganese content.
+Nitrogen alloyed in steel will also form a face-centered cubic structure, but it results in harmful chromium nitrides and it increases gas porosity.
+The addition of manganese allows more nitrogen to be safely added, but nickel can't be completely removed from the alloy.
+The 200 series stainless steels are consequently characterized by their nitrogen and manganese content.